Looking after yourself during Christmas

 Christmas can be expensive, and rising costs have added extra worries.
 Our 'budget-friendly Christmas' page is full of valuable tips and resources to make your student budget stretch throughout the year.
 It's important for your health to keep your body warm over winter.
 If you're worried about heating bills, there are some cost-effective ways you can keep warm and well over the festive period:

-- Find a warm space - if you're struggling to keep warm at home, many spaces such as local libraries, religious buildings and community hubs offer a free, safe and warm environment where you can spend time in this winter.
-If you're on campus, our Main Library will remain open (reduced hours) as a space where you can enjoy free Wi-Fi access, charging stations and central heating.
+• Find a warm space - if you're struggling to keep warm at home, many spaces such as local libraries, religious buildings and community hubs offer a free, safe and warm environment where you can spend time in this winter.
+If you're on campus, our Main Library will remain open (reduced hours) has a festive lounge where you can make a hot drink or meal (boiling tap and microwave) watch TV, study or just chill.
+There is a warm welcome at main library throughout most of the vacation free Wi-Fi access, charging stations and central heating.

 Be kind to yourself